mmomtchev/mmomtchev/README.md

 * Geospatial data
 * Super-computing and parallel processing

 I am currently unemployed because I am at the center of [The Penisgate Affair](https://github.com/mmomtchev/mmomtchev/blob/master/PENISGATE.md).
-The affair boils down to an ex-employer organizing a giant penis-size game both at my next job, a sports federation and various other aspects of my life, by buying off people around me.
+The affair boils down to an ex-employer organizing a giant penis-size game both at my next job, a sports federation and almost everywhere else - and then tried to, unsuccessfully, convince me that I was suffering from psychosis and was seeing penises everywhere.
 The police is involved too.
-As the affair involves very serious failures of the judicial system in France and a few large companies over a personal weakness, everyone is hell-bend on keeping it under wraps.
+As the affair involves very serious failures of the judicial system in France and a few large companies, all of this over a personal weakness, everyone is hell-bend on keeping it under wraps.
 The affair is constantly being covered up by buying off my lawyers and reaching back-doors deals with judges.
 As lots of companies are involved, they are currently waiting for my unemployment benefits to expire so that they can extort me to shut up.
-Most of the Javascript ecosystem and a few very large GIS companies have accepted to take part in the penis-size game, while my telecom and my hosting operators are providing detailed transcripts of my TCP/IP traffic - which are then shown to me, as to leave absolutely no doubt as to who has the biggest one.
-My bank is doing the same.
+Most of the Javascript ecosystem and a few very large GIS companies have accepted to take part in the penis-size game, while my telecom and my hosting operators are providing detailed transcripts of my TCP/IP traffic - which are then shown to me.
+My bank is doing the same and so are some lawyers - including some very famous prestigious Parisian law firms - that I have contacted for this affair.

-The whole affair is a real life version of this scene: [Monty Python's Life of Brian](https://www.youtube.com/watch?v=HrcbCW4y9Dw)

 Alas, yes, this is the sorry state of the [French Tech](https://github.com/mmomtchev/mmomtchev/blob/master/LA-FRENCH-TECH.md) and no, they are not very competitive outside of France.

 While unemployed, I am working mostly on geospatial software for Node.js.
 I am currently working to restore/reimplement the C++ support in `documentation.js`.

 If your company needs an excellent engineer who takes pride in the quality of his work, do not hesitate to contact me.
-Otherwise I will have to resort to stealing food from the supermarket very soon - the situation in the French judicial system is such that I am eager to explain to a judge as currently most of the time my criminal complaints are covered either by the police, by a lawyer or - very recently by some bailiffs.
+Otherwise I will have to resort to stealing food from the supermarket very soon - especially since I am eager to explain myself to a judge as currently my criminal complaints are covered up.

 You can check: